Observability of Schr\"odinger propagators on tori in rough settings: Abstract

 \section{Abstract}

-On a torus of arbitrary dimension, it is conjectured that Schrödinger propagators with bounded potentials are observable from any space-time set of positive Lebesgue measure.
-We establish a criterion that proves the conjecture on the one-dimensional torus, yields new examples of measurable observation sets, and, more significantly, reduces the general conjecture to verifying certain integrability bounds for free Schrödinger waves.
+On tori of arbitrary dimensions, Schrödinger propagators with bounded potentials are conjectured to be observable from space-time domains of positive Lebesgue measure.
+We reduce this conjecture to certain integrability bounds for free Schrödinger waves, thereby proving the conjecture on the one-dimensional torus and producing new examples of observation domains.
 These bounds are far weaker than Bourgain's conjectured periodic Strichartz estimates, yet remain highly nontrivial.